davelukas/davelukas.net/about.md

-So you want to know who Dave Lukas is huh?
+So you want to know my story huh?
 I'm not sure what I should put here cause I don't feel like telling my life story.
 Not to mention that my life is evolving faster than I'd care to update this page.

 So let's keep things simple:
   - I'm a [divorced](http://davelukas.net/writing) Dad of two kids (aged 8 and 5).